Our Physio Team

 Sarah has a strong interest in sport and exercise, leading her to complete a Bachelor of Exercise Rehabilitation Science at UWA in 2007.
 She is an Accredited Exercise Physiologist with Exercise and Sports Science Australia (ESSA) - a qualification which focuses on helping people with complex health conditions to achieve their health goals safely through exercise, hydrotherapy and advanced pain management strategies.
 Sarah is a senior Physiotherapist and member of the Australian Physiotherapy Association.

 Sarah completed a Graduate Entry Master of Physiotherapy at Curtin University and has been working in Private Practice at Mundaring Physiotherapy since 2011.
-Her clinical interests include working with sports people for injury management and to optimise performance, myofascial therapy, postural re-education and exercise prescription.
+Her clinical interests include working with sports people for injury management and to optimise performance, using, myofascial therapy, postural re-education and exercise prescription.
 Throughout all of life's stages, this approach can help you to move well and maintain your independence.

 Glenys Leigh Anson is a Senior Physiotherapist with more than 25 years experience.
 She graduated from the Otago School of Physiotherapy and is a New Zealand and Australian registered Physiotherapist.
 Glenys Leigh has a broad base of experience in Musculoskeletal injury management, with special interests in: